dalcorso/thermo_pw/thermo_pw_help.md

 20. I am computing a phonon dispersion but some <B>q</B> points are not computed.
 <br>
-Most probably you have not cleaned the outdir directory.
+Most probably you have not cleaned the <code>outdir</code> directory.
 Note that the
 <code>thermo_pw</code> always tries to use the content of the
 <code>outdir</code> directory if present.
 <br><br>